Online games and money laundering

 The Online Gaming World

 The online gaming sector is huge and apart from developers and licensees it also includes suppliers of special hardware and a wide range of financial service providers.
 It is a relatively young sector with an incredibly high level of turnover, which rose from more than $51 billion in 2008 to $92 billion in 2015.
 According to Pricewaterhouse Coopers this is more than the entire music industry.
 In the Netherlands alone the sector employs more than 3000 people and has an annual turnover of about € 200 million.
 Online gaming also has a large and immediate impact on households.
-For 63% of families in the US for example, there is at least one person in every household who spends more than 3 hours a day gaming.
+For 63 percent of families in the US for example, there is at least one person in every household who spends more than 3 hours a day gaming.

 For criminals it is a highly attractive market in which to operate.
 On this worldwide market it is possible both to earn and to launder money, and it is easy to go into hiding because large amounts of money circulate in a relatively non transparent way.
 In the rest of this article I will focus primarily on aspects of the online gaming world that may be relevant to or associated with the possibilities for money laundering.